2021 Greater Manchester mayoral election: Campaign

 The incumbent mayor Andy Burnham pledged to take the bus services of Greater Manchester into public control, establish an integrated ticket system for all buses and Metrolink trams, make the city-region carbon neutral by 2038 and build 30,000 social homes over the next decade.
-The BBC has noted that should the metro mayor take the buses back into public control it would be the first place outside of London to do so.
+The BBC noted that should the metro mayor take the buses back into public control it would be the first place outside of London to do so.
 In a February interview, Burnham discussed having a "Good Landlord Charter", in which landlords who sign up will have properties of good health and safety standard and they do not utilise 'no fault evictions'.

-Laura Evans is critical of Burnham's plans to build on sparser parts of the city-region and the implementation of a Clean Air Zone.
+Laura Evans was critical of Burnham's plans to build on sparser parts of the city-region and the implementation of a Clean Air Zone.

-Simon Lepori, the Liberal Democrat candidate, sees his primary policies as integrating public transport across the city, the integration of health and social care and reducing the cost of housing.
+Simon Lepori, the Liberal Democrat candidate, saw his primary policies as integrating public transport across the city, the integration of health and social care and reducing the cost of housing.